simonesilvestroni/m2m-website/_posts/2019-11-18-love-field-official-video.md

   - 'jackie'
   - 'lee harvey oswald'
   - 'music video'
-description: 'Cheering crowds greet the President at Dallas airport.
-As the motorcade cuts through the city, I imagine to stand still while everything changes.'
+description: 'Cheering crowds greet the President at Love Field, the Dallas airport.
+As the motorcade cuts through the city, I imagine to be there, standing still while everything changes.'
 ---
-Dallas, November 1963.
-Warm weather and cheering crowds greet the President when he lands at _Love Field_ airport.
-As the motorcade cuts through the city, I fantasise about waving at Jack and Jackie, or leaning over the window of a sixth floor, or being Abraham Zapruder, standing still while everything changes.
+November 1963.
+A warm weather greets the President when he lands at _Love Field_.
+Following the motorcade, I fantasise about waving at Jack and Jackie, or leaning over the window of a sixth floor, or being Abraham Zapruder, standing still while everything changes.

 ## Official video